ChangTang210/H2L_MAPF/README.md

 # H2L_MAPF
-A reinforcement learning based multi-agent path finding (MAPF) method
+A reinforcement learning-based Multi-Agent Path Finding (MAPF) algorithm.

 Codes and models will be uploaded after accepted.